Linda-Mo/Edu_world/README.md

 ## What's next for Edu-World
 To fully complete every functionality of it and make it ready to be hosted on various platforms.

-##ToDo
+## ToDo
-Forgot password
+1.Forgot password
-Parent registration
+2.Parent registration
-Video/call stream using aagora
+3.Video/call stream using aagora
-Link calendar with video call
+4.Link calendar with video call
-add group chats
+5.add group chats
-keep track of users study progress allow users to Upload their own study materials allow users to download study material
+6.keep track of users study progress
+7.allow users to Upload their own study materials 8.allow users to download study material
-Provide users with study tips and advices Notifications etc
+9.Provide users with study tips and advices
+10. Notifications
+11. Add dictionary to allow students to get definitions on terms they do not understand. etc

-###Images are provided in the screenshots folder
+### Images are provided in the screenshots folder